 Do you rise and shine early?
 If so, go for a walk or run.
 Not only will you get some exercise but it will also put you in the right mindset to deal with that uncle that always drives you crazy.

 2. Split up the chores.

 If you’ve ever hosted a Thanksgiving Day dinner, you know there are a ton of things to get done.
 Everyday activities (like tidying up the family room) can burn more calories than you think.
 Even if you’re not hosting, I am sure your host would welcome you doing the dishes or swiffering the floor—not only does it lend a hand, it gets you moving too!

 3. Find a turkey trot.

-If up for the challenge, why not run a race Thanksgiving morning!
-Find a Turkey trot and sign up.
+If up for the challenge, why not run a race on Thanksgiving morning!
+Some of the races are virtual and some are in person this year, but regardless of which you choose, you can still get the benefit of running or walking.
 If you’re in the Orlando area, we have several to choose from:

 - Space Coast Turkey Trot 5K & 10K

 - Avalon Park Virtual Turkey Trot

 - Florida Turkey Trot 5k in Oviedo

 Before heading to the kitchen or the table, keep these healthy tips in mind to enjoy the festive food without going overboard.